dvalenciar/BELBIC_Controller_ROS/README.md

 ![](https://github.com/dvalenciar/BELBIC_Controller_ROS/blob/master/Belbic_1.gif)

 5. Fly to a specific point

-you only have to publish the topic "/position_referencia" with the point where you want to go.
+You only have to publish the topic "/position_referencia" with the point where you want to go.
 For example point x:7,y:7,Z:3 The drone will fly autonomously to that point.

   ```
   rostopic pub /position_referencia geometry_msgs/Twist  '{linear:  {x: 7.0, y: 7.0, z: 3.0}, angular: {x: 0.0,y: 0.0,z: 0.0}}'